YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 **Stage 2**  **| Infrastructure Improvement and Industry Resource Integration**

- * Complete the integration of oracle (technology provider to be determined), deploy it to mainnet, and update the Web 3.0 API
+ * Complete the integration of oracle (technology provider to be determined), deploy it to mainnet, and update the Web3 API

-* Complete the integration of the Wasm module, deploy it to mainnet, and update the Web 3.0 API
+* Complete the integration of the Wasm module, deploy it to mainnet, and update the Web3 API

 **Stage 3**  **| Cross-chain NFT and Infrastructure Enhancement**

 * Complete the testing and verification of the NFT cross-chain module through Game of NFTs (GoN)

- * Based on the module verification results, upgrade the mainnet and update the Web 3.0 API
+ * Based on the module verification results, upgrade the mainnet and update the Web3 API

 * Promote the development of cross-chain ecosystem applications using IBC and UCB